david880110/Media-Behavior-Trends-Analytics/README.md

-We are a group of data enthusiast from various background including business, media marketing, statistics and engineering who aim to
+We are a group of data enthusiast from a varied background including business, media marketing, statistics and engineering who aim to

 * Use demographic, psychographic, attitudinal, and behavioral data to refine consumer targets and inform engagement strategies.